npiper/npiper-parent-pom/README.md

 Release versions are baselined into an S3 Bucket owned by solveapuzzledev.
 The extension [maven-s3-wagon](https://github.com/jcaddel/maven-s3-wagon) is used to communicate to S3.

-The build server will need authentication/authorisation to the S3 bucket to do this.
+The build server will need authentication/authorisation to the S3 bucket to deploy releases but read-only access is public.

 ## Release process

-Use semantic versioning in your POM file to consider a release candidate of the change you are intending to make, and the CI server to guid the succesful build candidate to take forward.
+Use semantic versioning in your POM file to consider a release candidate of the change you are intending to make, and the CI server to guide the succesful build candidate to take forward.

 Why: You know the change you are after,.. it might take a few builds and tests to get it so the code traceability is always built in.